“…Ask not what your country can do for you, ask what you can do for your country.”

 As part of JFK University’s broader mission to provide practical experience for students while making positive contributions to the local community, the LEAP Program offers students in the Sport Psychology Program the opportunity to gain first-hand experience working with underserved youth, using sport psychology techniques to empower the youth through mental skills training.

 To provide students with on-the-job training while at the same time providing valuable services to underserved segments of the local population, the College of Law requires all students to participate in one of the College’s highly regarded clinical programs.
-Students may work with the Housing Advocacy Clinic, the Legal Clinic for Elders, or the Children, Families, and the Law Program.
+Students may work with the Housing Advocacy Clinic or the Legal Clinic for Elders.

 Office of Clinical Training for MA Counseling Psych Students

-The Office of Clinical Training ensures that all MA Counseling MFT and Holistic students receive exceptional clinical training through internally managed community-based and school-based practicum placements as well as external field placements in a wide variety of clinical settings in the Bay Area.
+The Office of Clinical Training ensures that all MA Counseling MFT and Holistic students receive exceptional clinical training through internally managed community-based placements as well as external field placements in a wide variety of school, community, and clinical settings in the Bay Area.

 Engaged Service Learning Program